Die Tat (Swiss newspaper): Political positions and public controversies

+Military and cultural policy positions

 As a member of the National Council, Jaeckle unsuccessfully campaigned for an unrestricted ban on the export of weapons.
 However, he was successful with his demand that Swiss soldiers be issued with sealed pocket ammunition for storage at home so that they would be ready to fight immediately in the event of war.
 In general, a strong army was an important concern for him, and he vehemently opposed the development of aircraft.
 In 1949, he achieved an increase in contributions to Pro Helvetia, which was founded in the same year as the Tat daily newspaper.
 In 1952, he initiated the abolition of further subsidies for Holzverzuckerungs AG, which later became Ems-Chemie, with a postulate that was initially rejected.
 The abolition of the subsidy was then approved in a referendum on May 13, 1956.

+Relationship with Gottlieb Duttweiler

 Jaeckle's relationship with the authoritarian, eruptive Gottlieb Duttweiler was not without conflict.
 The latter, who as an entrepreneur was more interested in economic issues and had never done military service, accused him of never making any advances on the country's major problems.
 Jaeckle, who was more interested in cultural issues and, as an officer, in military matters, was offended by this.
 Duttweiler also regularly threatened to close down the newspaper during these frequent disputes.
 He called Jaeckle the thread on which Die Tat was hanging.

 After leaving the National Council in 1962, Erwin Jaeckle rarely expressed his political views and, following the resignation of Max Rychner in the same year, devoted himself increasingly to the management of Literarische Tat, his literary passions and genealogical studies of his family.
 He retired at the end of May 1971, but remained in charge of Literarische Tat until the daily newspaper ceased publication in 1977.
 After that, he made no secret of his disdain for the new tabloid under the same name.